Overview

 8. Sabbatical Readiness Process

-The sabbatical readiness process involves each organisation undertaking diagnostic activities to help prepare the CEO, SUL and organisation for the sabbatical period.
+The sabbatical readiness process involves a number of activities to help prepare the CEO, SUL and organisation for the sabbatical period.

 Watch now: SILA Information Session (21 Feb 2024)